 Happy birthday, although it might as well be for next year by the time this is read.

 I spent the day, well, daydreaming.

-I read David Foster Wallace’s short story ‘The soul is not a smithy’ where in a 4th grade (American) civic’s class, learning about the Presidents etc, the teacher goes a crazy and starts writing ‘Kill, kill, kill’ on the blackboard.
+I read David Foster Wallace’s short story ‘The soul is not a smithy’, where, in a 4th grade (American) civic’s class, learning about the Presidents, etc, the teacher goes a crazy and starts writing ‘Kill, kill, kill’ on the blackboard.
 Four of the kids, all considered slow learners or problem children, fail to notice when the other children run out of the class, and because of the ‘hostage’ situation the police race in and shoot the teacher.

 That part of the story doesn’t matter particularly.
 It’s more than just a tale about a wayward schoolboy with a vivid description of a 1960s primary school classroom, and the complex daydream he conjures up.

-It tries to demonstrate that youthful daydreamers may just have the problem of controlling what to concentrate their thoughts on.
+It tries to demonstrate those youthful daydreamers may just have the problem of controlling what to concentrate their thoughts on.
 And in adult life it is the details and subjective associations that might be remembered more vividly than any event itself.

-Well Marella waterhole is the right place for daydreaming and I have strong associative memories of it myself.
+Well, Marella Waterhole is the right place for daydreaming and I have strong associative memories of it myself.